 The small distinction between HIPAA medical records retention and HIPAA record retention can lead to some confusion when discussing HIPAA retention requirements.
 This article seeks to explain what records need to be retained under HIPAA, and what other retention requirements Covered Entities should think about.

 The HIPAA retention requirements are really quite simple.
-What can lead to confusion for some Covered Entities and Business Associates is the stipulation within the Privacy Rule that individuals have the right to request an accounting of disclosures (of PHI) for the previous six years, but there is no requirement to retain the PHI to which the disclosures relate for six years.
+What can lead to confusion for some Covered Entities is the stipulation within the Privacy Rule that individuals have the right to request an accounting of disclosures (of PHI) for the previous six years, but there is no requirement to retain the PHI to which the disclosures relate for six years.

 No HIPAA Medical Records Retention Period Exists

 The reason the Privacy Rule does not state how long medical records must be retained is because there is no HIPAA medical records retention period.
 Each state has its own laws dealing with the retention of medical records, and – different to other areas of the Healthcare Insurance, Portability and Accountability Act – HIPAA does not overrule them.

 Due to this, each Covered Entity and Business Associate is governed by the laws of the state with regard to how long medical records have to be retained rather than any exact HIPAA medical records retention period.
 States´ retention periods can differ considerably depending on the nature of the records and to whom they are owned by.
 For example:

 - In Florida, physicians must keep medical records for five years after the last patient contact, whereas hospitals must keep them for seven years.